 The Global Affairs Committee will be responsible for recommending University policy concerning student and faculty travels abroad.
 This committee will advise and guide the growth of global academic courses, programs, international campuses and global opportunities at UNE.
 GAC serves to foster information exchange regarding global academic resources (contact information, scholarships, etc.) among faculty and students.
 Furthermore, the committee will assist the Office of Global Affairs in the review of scholarship applications or other projects, as faculty workload permits.
-The Director for the Office of Global Affairs is an ex officio non-voting member of this committee.
+Ex officio members include the Director for the Office of Global Affairs (or designee) and the chairs of comparable committees in each college.